BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKIntensityWindowingImage.md

 IntensityWindowingImageFilter applies pixel-wise a linear transformation to the intensity values of input image pixels.
 The linear transformation is defined by the user in terms of the minimum and maximum values that the output image should have and the lower and upper limits of the intensity window of the input image.
 This operation is very common in visualization, and can also be applied as a convenient preprocessing operation for image segmentation.

 All computations are performed in the precision of the input pixel's RealType.
-Before assigning the computed value to the output pixel.
+Before assigning the computed value to the output pixel.* RescaleIntensityImageFilter

-\see RescaleIntensityImageFilter

 ## Parameters